Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/ad-apps/set-fhir-user-mapping.md

     Windows:
     ```powershell
-    powershell ./scripts/Add-FhirUserInfoToUser.ps1 -ApplicationId "<If you opted for B2C pass B2C_EXTENSION_APP_ID otherwise for Microsoft Entra Id pass Fhir Resource Application Id>" -UserObjectId "<Patient Object Id>" -FhirUserValue "Patient/PatientA"
+    powershell ./scripts/Add-FhirUserInfoToUser.ps1 -ApplicationId "<If you opted for B2C pass B2C_EXTENSION_APP_ID otherwise for Microsoft Entra ID pass Fhir Resource Application Id>" -UserObjectId "<Patient Object Id>" -FhirUserValue "Patient/PatientA"
     ```

     Mac/Linux:
     ```bash
-    pwsh ./scripts/Add-FhirUserInfoToUser.ps1 -ApplicationId "<If you opted for B2C pass B2C_EXTENSION_APP_ID otherwise for Microsoft Entra Id pass Fhir Resource Application Id>" -UserObjectId "<Patient Object Id>" -FhirUserValue "Patient/PatientA"
+    pwsh ./scripts/Add-FhirUserInfoToUser.ps1 -ApplicationId "<If you opted for B2C pass B2C_EXTENSION_APP_ID otherwise for Microsoft Entra ID pass Fhir Resource Application Id>" -UserObjectId "<Patient Object Id>" -FhirUserValue "Patient/PatientA"
     ```

-### For Microsoft Entra Id user only - Configure fhirUser mapping to token
+### For Microsoft Entra ID user only - Configure fhirUser mapping to token

-In the Azure Portal under Microsoft Entra Id, select Enterprise Applications.
+In the Azure Portal under Microsoft Entra ID, select Enterprise Applications.
 Search for the target application created previously.
 You also can find the enterprise application by clicking the `Managed application in local directory` link from the App Registrations page.
 Once you are in the enterprise application, select the **Single Sign-On** option in the left-hand menu and open the **Attributes & Claims** section.

 The following steps will assign a static fhirUser custom attribute for the Confidential Client application: